Waitrose Interview Questions

 Possible answers to this question are

-• Say you have great communication skills which will allow you to work well with customers and co-workers.
+• Say you have great communication skills, which will allow you to work well with customers and co-workers.

-• Mention you work well under pressure
+• Mention that you work well under pressure

 How is your driving record?